Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Colliders.md

 BlobAssetReference<ConvexColliderBlob> convexColliderBlob `field.
 It is constructed using the Unity.Physics convex hull algorithm, but with the bevel radius disabled such that corners and edges are sharp.
-It can be created via converting a *Mesh Collider* component or via a Smart Blobber using `conversionSystem.CreateBlob()` and passing in a `ConvexColliderBakeData`.
+It can be created via baking a *Mesh Collider* component or via a Smart Blobber.

 A `ConvexCollider` exposes a `public float3 scale` which can apply a non-uniform scale to the collider.